brenhinkeller/StatGeochem.jl/README.md

 ## Installation

-StatGeochem.jl is written in the [Julia programming language](https://julialang.org/).

-StatGeochem.jl is registered on the General registry.
+StatGeochem.jl is written in the [Julia programming language](https://julialang.org/), and is registered on the General registry.
 To install, enter the Julia package manager (type `]` in the REPL) and type:
 ```
 pkg> add StatGeochem
 ```